kyegomez/autogpt-tot/README.md

 2. **Enhancement of Reasoning Capabilities**: Post integration, we plan to enhance the reasoning capabilities of the AI.

+- Implement eval states in agent config file

+- Replace regular response with tree of thoughts.solve method, maybe add in dynamic rewards

+- make tree of thought configs dynamic and shapeless and metamorphic

 ## Contributing 🤝

 We encourage and welcome contributions from the community.
 No contribution is too small, and all contributions will be acknowledged appropriately.
 To contribute, please follow the guidelines specified in the [Contributing Guide](CONTRIBUTING.md).
 Together, we can help to advance AI and create a better future for humanity!